Category Archives: Thai Royals

 King Ananda Mahidol’s secretary Chaliao Pathumros and his pages Chit Singhaseni and Butsat Patmasarin were arrested and charged with conspiracy to murder the king.
 After a very long trial, the court ruled that King Ananda Mahidol had been assassinated but that there was no proof that any of the three had killed the king.
 However, Chit Singhaseni was found guilty of being a party to the murder.

 Chit Singhaseni appealed his conviction and the prosecution appealed the acquittal of Chaliao Pathumros and Butsat Patmasarin.
-After fifteen months of deliberation, the Appeals Court dismissed Chit Singhaseni’s appeal and also found Butsat Patmasarin guilty.
-They then both appealed to the Supreme Court which deliberated for ten months before upholding both convictions and also finding Chaliao Pathumro guilty.
-The three men’s petitions for clemency were rejected by King Bhumibol Adulyadej.
-They were executed by firing squad on February 17, 1955.
-King Ananda Mahidol’s brother and successor, King Bhumibol Adulyadej, later said that he did not believe the three men were guilty.
+After fifteen months of deliberation, the Appeals Court dismissed Chit Singhaseni’s appeal and found Butsat Patmasarin guilty.
+Both appealed to the Supreme Court which deliberated for ten months before upholding both convictions and also finding Chaliao Pathumro guilty.
+King Bhumibol Adulyadej rejected their petitions for clemency.
+The three men were executed by firing squad on February 17, 1955.
+King Ananda Mahidol’s brother and successor, King Bhumibol Adulyadej, later said he did not believe the three men were guilty.

 What Could Have Happened?